forcedotcom/mobile-ui-elements/README.md

     $ npm install
     $ bower install

-To build the project and fetch all the dependencies, execute:
+To build the project, execute:

     $ grunt